udhaykumargit/myproject2/README.md

 this is my second project
 everything goes fine
 hows the world
-hai sou, i l u
+hai sou, i love you